-Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making The Council has an agreed Risk Management Framework and risk is managed by SLT along with the Governance, Risk and Audit Committee (GRAC).
+Recognising that risk management is an integral part of all activities and must be considered in all aspects of decision making The Council has an agreed Risk Management Framework and risk is managed by CLT along with the Governance, Risk and Audit Committee (GRAC).
 The Committee report templates which must be used for all Committee reports include a specific section on risk and staff and managers are encouraged to raise risks, and how these should be managed / mitigated as part of key decision making processes.
 At an operational level, staff are encouraged to take personal accountability for risks.
 Risk reviews are held in each service twice a vear with significant risks assessed for inclusion in the Corporate Risk Register.
 The Council has a Business Continuity Framework with Business Continuity Plans in place for key service areas which are subject to annual review.
 Specific risk training has been undertaken with Members including establishing the Council's risk appetite.
+The Corporate Delivery Unit (CDU) will also strengthen this area.